THE 75th ANNUAL MEETING & CONFERENCE St. Augustine, Florida – May 12-14, 2023

 LOOKING FORWARD from the Ancient City

 The St. Augustine Archaeological Association is excited to invite you to the conference hosted at Flagler College, with Friday meetings and Saturday proceedings held in Kenan Hall.
-Participants can enjoy Saturday night’s award banquet under the gilded ceilings and Tiffany glass windows of the dining room of the old Ponce de Leon Hotel.
+Participants can enjoy Saturday night’s award banquet Solarium of the old Ponce de Leon Hotel with rooftop terrace and views of the Old City skyline.
 Sunday morning will show off the First Coast’s amazing archaeology, including Spanish colonial settlements, cemeteries, and coastal plantations.

 Attendees are invited to a welcome reception at the St. Augustine Lighthouse & Maritime Museum on Friday, May 12 from 6:00-8:00pm.
 The reception will include a short presentation about research at the Lighthouse Archaeological Maritime Program by program director Chuck Meide.
 Participants are invited to enjoy the exhibits and grounds of the lighthouse and climb the stairs for breathtaking views of the Ancient City.
 Drinks and hors d’oeuvres provided for all conference registrants.

 The Florida Anthropological Society invites the submission of abstracts for paper and poster presentations at the 75th Annual Meeting in St. Augustine.
 We encourage submissions on a broad range of topics pertaining to Florida anthropology, archaeology, history, and other related disciplines.
 Presentations will occur on Saturday, May 13, 2023.
 You must agree to the FAS code of ethics to present at the conference.
 An abstract of no more than 100 words is required from each presenter.
 Individuals may submit only one paper or poster as first author for consideration.
 All presenters must register and pay the appropriate registration fee at the time they submit their abstract.
 A 20-minute time limit for each paper presentation will be strictly enforced.